oapicf/pinterest-sdk/clients/powershell/generated/docs/BoardsApi.md

 $BoardId = "MyBoardId" # String | Unique identifier of a board.
 $Bookmark = "MyBookmark" # String | Cursor used to fetch the next page of items (optional)
 $PageSize = 56 # Int32 | Maximum number of items to include in a single page of the response.
 See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information. (optional) (default to 25)
-$CreativeTypes = "REGULAR" # String[] | Pin creative types filter. </p><strong>Note:</strong> SHOP_THE_PIN has been deprecated.
+$CreativeTypes = "REGULAR" # CreativeType[] | Pin creative types filter. **Note:** SHOP_THE_PIN has been deprecated.
 Please use COLLECTION instead. (optional)
 $AdAccountId = "MyAdAccountId" # String | Unique identifier of an ad account. (optional)
 $PinMetrics = $true # Boolean | Specify whether to return 90d and lifetime Pin metrics.
 Total comments and total reactions are only available with lifetime Pin metrics.
-If Pin was created before <code>2023-03-20</code> lifetime metrics will only be available for Video and Idea Pin formats.
+If Pin was created before `2023-03-20` lifetime metrics will only be available for Video and Idea Pin formats.
 Lifetime metrics are available for all Pin formats since then. (optional) (default to $false)

 # List Pins on board
 try {